Ninetalesgh/dndcampaign/vault/database/spells.md

 Three bolts of fire flare from above, each exploding in a radius 1 *(1.5m)* sphere centered on a point within range you can see.
 Each flammable object in the area of one or more explosions ignites, and each creature in the area of one or more of the explosions must make a DEX Save, unless it is beneath total cover.
 On a failed Save, a creature takes 3d6 Fire damage.
-**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 3th level or above, the spell’s Fire damage increases by 1d6 for each two slot levels above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 3th level or above, the spell's Fire damage increases by 1d6 for each two slot levels above 2.
 - **Classes**: Sorcerer, Warlock, Wizard
 *(Source: CS)*